pfgithub/scpl/docs/actions/loghealthsample.md

 #### This parameter is not implemented yet.

-The parameter type is WFHealthCategoryEndDateFieldParameter.
+The parameter type is WFHealthActionEndDateFieldParameter.
 If you need to use this parameter, you may be able to use a raw value.
 Try converting a .shortcut to a .scpl containing the values you want in this parameter.